khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

    - Create a PR to main, title the PR with task ID (e.g. BIOS-1: Update HW1) then merge.

 6. **Check back on Jira Task**
-   - Now, check your task on Jira, do you notice that the PR and commit has been linked to your task description?
-This is neat, isn't it!
+   - Now, check your task on Jira, do you notice that the PR and commit has been linked to your task description? **Take a screenshot to show this**.
+For example,
    ![jira_pr_link](./images/jira_pr_link.png)

-## Screenshots of Git Tutorials
+---

+## HW Submission

+**HW Part A**
+Answer the following questions:
+- Fill in the blank: "Git provides a ... of content changes"

+- Which git command shows you the historical graphical representation of branching and merging events?

+**HW Part B**

 > Add your completion screenshots here (Introduction Sequence and Push & Pull — Git Remotes!).

 - Introduction Sequence — 4/4 complete:
-  _Paste image(s) here_
+  _Attach image(s) here_

 - Push & Pull — Git Remotes! — 8/8 complete:
-  _Paste image(s) here_
+  _Attach image(s) here_

----

-## HW Submission
+**HW Part C**

-Submit the **link to this Markdown file** to **Canvas**.
+- Submit the **URL of this Markdown file** to **Canvas** after you are done.
+This should be the URL to files in  your fork repo.

+**HW Part D (optional)**
+- Screenshot of PR link on Jira task

+   _Attach image(s) here_

 ---